foltaProject/glosslm/README.md

 The full list of possible options is in [experiment_config.py](src/training/experiment_config.py).
 In addition to the config file, you can specify any parameter overrides with `-o key1=val1 key2=val2`.

+> [!NOTE]
-If you'd like to run finetuning on a new language, you'll probably need to write your own training script.
+> If you'd like to run finetuning on a new language, you'll probably need to write your own training script.
 You can use `run.py` as a reference for how we implemented finetuning.